Informational only. Not medical advice.INFORMATIONAL PLATFORM ONLY — NOT MEDICAL ADVICE, DIAGNOSIS, OR TREATMENT

 Concentration = 5,000 mcg / 2 mL = 2,500 mcg/mL

-Create a free accountNAD+ (Nicotinamide Adenine Dinucleotide) is a coenzyme present in all living cells that plays a central role in cellular energy metabolism and redox reactions.
-Researchers study NAD+ for its involvement in mitochondrial function, DNA repair signaling via sirtuins and PARPs, and age-associated metabolic decline.
+Create a free accountNAD+ (nicotinamide adenine dinucleotide) is a coenzyme present in all living cells, not a peptide.
+It is classified here alongside peptides for user convenience in the anti-aging / metabolic category.
+NAD+ plays a central role in cellular energy metabolism and redox reactions and is studied for its involvement in mitochondrial function, DNA-damage signaling via sirtuins and PARPs, and age-associated metabolic decline.
+IV NAD+ is not FDA-approved for any clinical indication; it is administered off-label through compounding pharmacies and functional-medicine clinics with limited rigorous outcome data.

 Common vial size